 The high resolution “arms race”

 Around 2010, we first started to see a new breed of LED screens appear on the market.
-Apple launched its “retina” displays, and marketed them as having a resolution to match the resolving power of the human eye.
+Apple launched its “retina” displays, with a resolution “to match the resolving power of the human eye”.
 Other manufacturers introduced similar technology as they each tried to outpace one another.
 By 2012, 4K TV’s were starting to appear.
-This new, Ultra-High Definition (UHD) offered a staggering four times the already outstanding resolution of Full HD TV’s (or 1080p).
-Now, videographers everywhere rush to upgrade their camera equipment to be able to record 4K, to benefit from this new image quality, or just for fear of being left behind.
-This also means upgrading to ultra-fast broadband connections, purchasing bigger disk drives and faster memory cards, and a more powerful computer to handle it all.
+This new standard, called Ultra-High Definition (UHD), offered a staggering four times the resolution of Full HD TV’s (or 1080p).
+The resolution of 1080p was already outstanding, so 4K was a collosal leap.
+Even now, videographers are struggling to upgrade their camera equipment and workflow to be able to record 4K.
+This means upgrading to ultra-fast broadband connections, purchasing bigger disk drives and faster memory cards, and a more powerful computer to handle it all.

 Now 8K, or “Full” UHD, is just around the corner.
 Electronics giant Sharp have announced that a new “prosumer” camera will shoot 8K, and several TV’s are already on the market, albeit with ludicrous price tags.
 8K offers four times the resolution of 4K for the ultimate in clarity and realism.
 Sound familiar?
 It should be, because that’s exactly what 4K was sold on.